drahmel/jedit_central/README.md

 * Find the directory I needed
 * Figure out the sed regex I needed by running it over and over
 * Backing up the files I needed in case the I made a mistake and my sed match messed up the files
-* Ran a test piped into less to see where all the matches were
+* Ran a test piped into `less` to see where all the matches were
-* If a match looked wrong, quit less, edit/examine the file or regex
+* If a match looked wrong, quit `less`, edit/examine the file or regex
-* Repeat until right
+* Repeat until correct
 * Run the change

 Pretty tedious.
 With jEdit, I can: